Nelkon01/afri_flavours/README.md

 | 7 | Advanced search functionalities for blog posts and products.                                                                                   | HIGH         |

 # Compatibility and Responsive Testing
 Extensive testing was conducted on the website.
-It's responsiveness and features was tested on a variety of devices & browsers as noted in the table below:
+Its responsiveness and features were tested on a variety of devices & browsers as noted in the table below:

 | **TOOL / Device**           | **BROWSER** | **OS**                         | **SCREEN WIDTH** |
 |-----------------------------|-------------|--------------------------------|------------------|